How can I access OFS information?

-The Department publishes a large volume of material on this website.
+The Office of Finance and Services publishes a large volume of material on this website.

-How can I access information held by DFS?
+How can I access information held by OFS?

 1. Search on this website:

 Under the Government Information (Public Access) Act 2009, certain information is required by law to be available on our website, free of charge.
 This is called "open access information" and includes our:

 - policy documents and tabled documents,

 - publication guide,

 You should check the open access information at the links above to see if the information you are looking for is already available.
 In addition to the “open access information” which the Office of Finance and Services is required by law to make available, the Office of Finance and Services also proactively releases a large volume of other information.
 Our publication guide will give you some guidance about the other kinds of information the Office of Finance and Services holds and releases publicly.

 If you cannot find the information you are looking for on this website, you can ask us whether the information has already been released by the Office of Finance and Services proactively in some other form (eg., in printed form).

 You can contact us to ask if the information you are after has been released by the Office of Finance and Services either on this website or in another form.
 Some publications may only be available on the payment of a fee, but we will let you know if that is the case.